Syncletica of Alexandria: Life

 Syncletica, who lived during the 4th century, was born in Macedonia into a noble and wealthy family that might have been sailors, owners of a sailing business, and part of the Greco-Roman ruling class.
 She had a sister, who was blind, and two brothers who died early.
 The family moved to Alexandria and after her parents died, she cut her hair, gave away her fortune to the poor, and lived in a cell outside the city with her sister.
 She has been called "an upper-class girl who does not care about her body".
 Syncletica resolved to live openly as an ascetic, despite her parents' objections, cutting her hair as a symbol of her recognition that she was a new person.
 Sabine Baring-Gould agreed: "Being very beautiful and well-dowered, she was sought in marriage by many suitors; but declined all offers".

 Hagiographer Sabine Baring-Gould states that Syncletica secretly gave away her wealth in the hopes she would receive no attention for it, but her reputation as an ascetic drew girls and young women to come to her for instruction.
 Although she made the choice to dedicate herself to the ascetic life during her childhood, cutting her hair "marked an important break with her mature female life and this elimination of an aspect of herself which had marked her out as an attractive partner who might marry and bear children was deliberate".

-Syncletica died on 5 January, at the age of 80, after a three-year long illness from mouth cancer.
+Syncletica died on 5 January, at the age of 80, 83 or 84 after a three-year long illness from mouth cancer.
 She refused treatment, even though the cancer had severely disfigured her face, but she eventually consented to it to prevent infecting her caregivers.
 There are no miracles attributed to Syncletica, not even posthumous ones.
 Her feast in the Roman Catholic Church is on 5 January; her feast in the Eastern Orthodox Church is 6 January.